pabloveintimilla/pabloveintimilla/README.md

 ### Hi there 👋

-**Pablo J. Veintimilla Vargas**, I'm a ✨ a Software Architect ✨ from Ecuador.
+**Pablo J. Veintimilla Vargas**, I'm a ✨ Software Architect ✨ from Ecuador.

+- 🔭 I’m currently working at PPM.
+- 🌱 I’m currently learning blockchain, AI.

 <!---
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...